Please enable JavaScript to ensure auto alt text generation works properly

 Step 3: Knockout Questions

-Knockout questions save you hours by filtering out applicants who don’t meet the basics.
+Knockout questions save you time by surfacing which applicants meet your basic requirements upfront.

 Examples for restaurants: